FNNDSC/pftree/README.rst

         If specified, return some stats to caller -- summary list ordered by directory size (--statsReverse does a reverse sort).

+        [-t|--threads <numThreads>]
+        If specified, break the innermost analysis loop into <numThreads>
+        threads.
+Please note the following caveats:

+            * Only thread if you have a high CPU analysis loop.
+Since most of the operations of this module will entail reading and writing DICOM files, and since these operations are the bulk of the execution time, adding threading will not really help.

+            * Threading will change the nature of the innermost looping across the problem domain, with the result that *all* of the problem data will be read into memory!
+That means all of DICOMs across all of the subdirs!
+In non-threading mode, only DICOMs from a single directory at a time are read and then discarded.

         [--json]
         If specified, do a JSON dump of the stats.